Prosecutors won't charge Chicago officers who fired nearly 100 times during a deadly traffic stop

 “The decision is not reached lightly nor does it diminish the tragedy that occurred," Cook County State's Attorney Eileen O’Neill Burke said at a news conference.
 “But to the question of whether the officers committed a crime under the Illinois Criminal Code, the answer is straightforward: They did not.”

 Reed fired first, which Burke said was part of the “clear and overwhelming evidence” that led her to decide against pursuing charges.
-One officer was injured.
+One of the five officers at the scene was immediately injured.
 Burke said Reed fired 11 rounds in two bursts with a gun he obtained illegally.

 Reed was hit 13 times, including on his legs and chest, according to the Cook County medical examiner.
 The shooting and Reed’s death happened within roughly one minute.